kenwalker/clapbot/README.md

-# clapbot
+# honkbot
-A Discord bot that just claps when you ask
+A Nine Blades Discord bot for the purposes of HONKING in Voice chats